RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 ```

 Eventually the AWS SDK will timeout and we'll get this familiar error.

 ```
 Unable to locate credentials.
 You can configure credentials by running "aws configure".
 ```

+For fun you can also search through GitHub Issues [relating to this error](https://github.com/search?q=%27Unable+to+locate+credentials.+You+can+configure+credentials+by+running+%22aws+configure%22.%27&type=issues).

 Thinking about this from an attacker's viewpoint who already has access to the local subnet we can do a few things by simply claiming that IP as our own.
 The simplest being scraping the AWS SDK version of user's on the local network.
 Worth noting the error on the victims side remains the same as above.